clearlinux/clear-linux-documentation/source/guides/stacks/dars.rst

 Building DARS images
 ====================

 If you choose to build your own DARS container images, you can customize them as needed.
 Use the :file:`Dockerfile` included in the Github\* repository as your baseline.
-You can also follow :ref:`custom-app-container` for details on customizing containers on |CL|.

 To construct images with |CL|, start with a |CL| development platform that has the :command:`containers-basic-dev` bundle installed.
 Learn more about bundles and installing them by using :ref:`swupd-guide`.